 Universe at War: Earth Assault was a (unusually enough) good RTS for the Xbox 360 with a good story, decent gameplay, a soundtrack by Frank Klepacki (the guy who composed for Command And Conquer) and proof that just because a trope is old does not mean it is bad.
 However, it just never caught on and the planned sequel was canceled.
 Darn shame, if you ask me.

 You may have played Puzzle League before, at some point in your life.
-You probably have not, however, played - or even heard of - or even played - Panel de Pon, outside of Super Smash Bros..
+You probably have not, however, played - or even heard of - Panel de Pon, outside of Super Smash Bros..
 While the gameplay is more or less the same as later incarnations of the series, the character designs are what earns it a spot on this page.
 The game, and its Nintendo Puzzle Collection pseudo-sequel, has some of the most adorable characters you're ever going to see (I daresay it's more adorable than Kirby, a difficult feat to accomplish!).
 Unfortunately for us, Nintendo of America seems hell-bent on making sure we never get a chance to play the game in its original incarnation — hence the two Dolled Up Installments and removal of Lip's stage from Planet Puzzle League.

 Swan Song is a rather unnoticed Visual Novel.
 It deals with a group of six survivors of an earthquake that destroys an entire town surrounded by mountains and their struggle to survive.
 Although it is not exceptional, it is an enjoyable read for those who enjoy post-apocalyptic stories.